sloria/sphinx-issues/README.rst

 Credits
 *******

 Credit goes to Jeff Forcier for his work on the `releases <https://github.com/bitprophet/releases>`_ extension, which is a full-featured solution for generating changelogs.
-I just needed a quick way to reference Github issues in my docs, so I yoinked the bits that I needed.
+I just needed a quick way to reference GitHub issues in my docs, so I yoinked the bits that I needed.

 License
 *******